aunum/kubemeta/README.md

 *"life is a complex nesting of organization at different levels and scales"*
 ## Overview
-Kubemeta aims to be a compositional way of creating [meta-learning](https://arxiv.org/abs/1810.03548) environments on Kubernetes that foster [AutoML](https://github.com/hibayesian/awesome-automl-papers).
+*NOTE: This project is pre-alpha and not in a working state yet* Kubemeta aims to be a compositional way of creating [meta-learning](https://arxiv.org/abs/1810.03548) environments on Kubernetes that foster [AutoML](https://github.com/hibayesian/awesome-automl-papers).

 ### Tasks